Frenchy Belanger

-Frenchy Belanger (December 4, 1906 – May 27, 1969) was a Canadian former professional flyweight boxer who became NBA world flyweight champion and three-time national flyweight champion.
+Frenchy Belanger (December 4, 1906 – May 27, 1969) was a Canadian professional flyweight boxer who became NBA world flyweight champion and three-time national flyweight champion.

 Early life

 Albert Belanger was born on December 4, 1906, in Toronto, Ontario, Canada.

 His family had been blacksmiths along the Ontario bank of the Ottawa River for five generations.
 Frenchy's father, Adolphe Belanger, left the blacksmithing trade for tailoring in Toronto where his son was born.

 His childhood idol was Jimmy Wilde, and at fifteen he was already talking about becoming a professional boxer to make money.

 Professional boxing career

 Belanger began his professional career in November 1924 at the Grand Opera House in Hamilton, Ontario, fighting to a draw.
 His first purse was $35, which he put toward his mother's rent.

 On October 28, 1927, he faced Newsboy Brown in a flyweight single-elimination tournament run by the National Boxing Association (now the World Boxing Association).
 At the Coliseum in Toronto, he defeated Brown on points in his first 10-round bout.
 The knockdown and near-KO of Brown secured him the respect of opponents who followed.
 Belanger faced 1920 Olympian Frankie Genaro in the flyweight tournament semi-final on November 28, 1927.
 After ten rounds, he won a split decision verdict over Genaro.
 His win set up a world title fight with Ernie Jarvis from England.